 As for the usual health advise: keep yourselves hydrated and avoid salty food when on your period.
 That’s one of the common culprits of dysmenorrhea.
 That, and lack of exercise.
 For anything that cutting sodium, chugging liters of water, and exercising cannot solve, consult a doctor.

-Do to medical reasons I would rather not explain, I cannot do menstrual cups.
+Due to medical reasons I would rather not explain, I cannot do menstrual cups.
 So I don’t think I will ever blog about that option.
 Just stating this as a disclaimer because people have been asking me about menstrual cups.